Zywave/booster/src/_areas/design-system/components/tables.md

 #### Infinite scrolling

-* The consumer should determine the number of table rows available to the user initially (Zywave standard starts at 10 rows, but it can be larger).
+* The consumer should determine the number of table rows available to the user initially (Zywave standard starts at 10 rows, but it can be larger)
-* As the user scrolls down through the table, an additional set of rows should begin loading when they reach the bottom of the table.
+* As the user scrolls down through the table, an additional set of rows should begin loading when they reach the bottom of the table
-* If the user scrolls back up, the loaded rows should remain and not need to be loaded again.
+* If the user scrolls back up, the loaded rows should remain and not need to be loaded again
-* Depending on the time necessary to load additional rows, a loading experience may be necessary.
+* Depending on the time necessary to load additional rows, a loading experience may be necessary

 ![Example of a table with infinite scrolling.](/images/table-infinitescroll.svg "Example of a table with infinite scrolling.")

 #### Standard pagination

-When infinite scrolling is not an option, a pager may be used to allow the user to navigate through the table.
+When infinite scrolling is not an option, a[ pager](https://booster.zywave.dev/design-system/components/pagers/?tab=usage) may be used to allow the user to navigate through the table.

 * The pager should indicate the page the user is currently viewing and provide them with 5 other pages to click on including the last page.
-This will also give the user an indication of how many pages there are total.
+This will also give the user an indication of how many pages there are total
 * The user should be able to click on a page number to view that page or use the arrows to navigate to a page
 * The input field to the right of the pages allows the user to type in the page number they want to view
-* If possible, provide the user a way to change the number of rows that are visible in the table at a time (defaulted at 10).
+* If possible, provide the user a way to change the number of rows that are visible in the table at a time (defaulted at 10)
-* * This should be a dropdown aligned with the right edge of the table.
+* * This should be a dropdown aligned with the right edge of the table
-  * Typical values are 10, 25, 50, 100.
+  * Typical values are 10, 25, 50, 100
-* When there are 5 or fewer pages, the pager may be simplified to only show the 5 pages and not require the input field to navigate to a specific page.
+* When there are 5 or fewer pages, the pager may be simplified to only show the 5 pages and not require the input field to navigate to a specific page

 #### Minimal pagination

 Use the minimal pager when a more simplistic pager is required, such as on mobile devices.

-* The minimal pager should show the page number that the user is currently viewing as well as the last page to indicate to the user how many total pages there are.
+* The minimal pager should show the page number that the user is currently viewing as well as the last page to indicate to the user how many total pages there are
-* Arrows to the left and right allow the user to easily navigate through the pages one at a time.
+* Arrows to the left and right allow the user to easily navigate through the pages one at a time
-* The input to the right of the pages allows the user to easily enter the page number they wish to navigate too.
+* The input to the right of the pages allows the user to easily enter the page number they wish to navigate too
+* W﻿hen the user is trying to find something specific,  such as an account, a pager is ideal
+* W﻿hen the user is browsing, such as a content search, infinite scroll may be ideal
+* F﻿or mobile, infinite scrolling is ideal
+* If the user navigates to a page from within the table, then uses breadcrumbs to navigate back, we should try to remember the location

 ![Example of a table with standard and minimal pagination. ](/images/table-pagination.svg "Example of a table with standard and minimal pagination. ")

-#### B﻿est practices

-* W﻿hen the user is trying to find something specific,  such as a specific account, a pager is ideal.
-* W﻿hen the user is browsing, such as a content search, infinite scroll may be ideal.
-* F﻿or mobile, infinite scrolling is ideal.
-* If the user navigates to a page from within the table, then uses breadcrumbs to navigate back, we should try to remember the location.

 ### Wrapping and truncation